Galilee (ship): Cruise II

-As J.F.
-Pratt and two of the magnetic observers had to return to their posts at the United States Coast and Geodetic Survey at the end of the first cruise, several new staff were required.
+As J. F. Pratt and two of the magnetic observers had to return to their posts at the United States Coast and Geodetic Survey at the end of the first cruise, several new staff were required.
 W.J.
 Peters, who had experience in running previous scientific expeditions, became the commander and remained in that position for the rest of the charter period.
 Following some modifications, carried out under the supervision of J.F.
-Pratt, the Galilee set sail on the second cruise on March 2, 1906, heading straight to Fanning Island.
+Pratt, Galilee set sail on the second cruise on March 2, 1906, heading straight to Fanning Island.
 The cruise continued to Pago Pago on Tutuila, part of the Samoan islands, where neither swings nor shore observations proved possible.

 From Pago, the ship continued to Apia, where land observations were made at the German Geophysical Laboratory there, although again no 'swing' was possible.
-The Galilee then sailed for Suva in the Fiji islands, where the ship was successfully swung and more shore observations were carried out.
+Galilee then sailed for Suva in the Fiji Islands, where the ship was successfully swung and more shore observations were carried out.
 The next part of the cruise included stops at the Marshall Islands and Guam before arriving at Yokohama in Japan on August 13.

 While in harbor at Yokohama the ship was caught by a typhoon, in which she dragged her anchors and sank.
 Fortunately the damage was relatively slight.
 She was recovered and put in dry-dock where repairs were carried out.
-From Japan the Galilee returned to San Diego, arriving on October 19, having covered 16286 nmi.
+From Japan Galilee returned to San Diego, arriving on October 19, having covered 16286 nmi.

 Cruise III

-On December 22, 1906 the Galilee set out on her final cruise from San Diego.
+On December 22, 1906, Galilee set out on her final cruise from San Diego.
 The first port of call was Nuku Hiva in the Marquesas Islands, but the ship soon moved on to Tahiti, where shore observations and 'swings' could be carried out.
 The next stop was Apia, where observations were again made at the Geophysical Observatory.
-On March 14, 1907 the Galilee moved on to Yap Island and from there to Shanghai, arriving on May 8.
+On March 14, 1907, Galilee moved on to Yap Island and from there to Shanghai, arriving on May 8.
 Shore observations were made at the Zikawei Observatory, but the ship was swung in the mouth of the Yangtse River as the large tidal variation prevented this at Shanghai.